 What is GS1?

 Worldbarcodes.com sells barcodes for a one off cost.
 Many companies and entrepreneurs choose to source their barcodes from us.
-Whether you need 1 barcode or 1,000, we can supply them to your email inbox within 5 minutes of purchase.
+Whether you need one barcode or 1,000, we can supply them to your email inbox within 5 minutes of purchase.
 If you are interested in buying barcodes, you can Buy Here.

 If you are unsure about the process of getting and using barcodes, Contact us and tell us your situation.
-We will do our best to advise you on the how best to get your products barcoded and into shops worldwide as quickly and efficiently as possible.
+We will do our best to advise you on how best to get your products barcoded and into shops worldwide as quickly and efficiently as possible.